bauerceptor/teach25-embedded-systems/_pages/Hardware-I/2 - Electric Circuits/Exercise Solution.md

 ## Detailed Answer Questions

-### Question 1: Compare and contrast series and parallel circuit connections in detail.
+### Question 1: Compare and contrast series and parallel circuit connections in detail

 **Answer:**